 Litter and illegal dumping means tossing, tipping or depositing waste on land and in water, where it pollutes the environment and can harm human health.
 Dumped materials range from a piece of litter and small bags of rubbish to larger scale dumping of hazardous waste such as asbestos and chemicals in isolated bushland areas.
-Cleaning up this waste is expensive for the taxpayer.
+Cleaning up this waste is expensive.

 Litter and illegal dumping are serious problems in NSW.
 By working together, we can

 - reduce the problem, keeping our bushland, parks and public places clean

 - protect people and the environment from hazardous waste

 - spread the message that littering and illegal dumping are wrong and offenders will be penalised

 - increase reporting of illegal dumping and littering